 - Purchase rate.
 If you're using your card to make purchases overseas, it's important to compare the interest rates you'll attract if you don't pay your account in full.
 If you do regularly clear your balance each statement period, you could also compare cards by the available interest-free days offers.

 - ATM withdrawal fees.
-If you use your card for ATM withdrawals, you may be charged a cash advance fee and cash advance interest rate.
+If you use your card for ATM withdrawals, you'll likely be charge a cash advance fee and cash advance interest rate.
+These interest rates are usually higher than purchase rates and cash advance fees are sometimes as high as $5 per transaction.
 Some cards may also charge additional ATM withdrawal fees for overseas transactions.